lazydictionary/FTP-Tester/README.md

 ## 🤝 Feature Requests/Contributing

 Feedback and requests are welcome!
 Message me on reddit (/u/lazydictionary), or open an issue with the "feature request" label on GitHub.

+Financial support isn't needed, but is welcomed at https://buymeacoffee.com/lazydictionary

 **Happy Testing! 🚴‍♂️💨**